Knowledge Base Sections ▾

 Proof of Useful Work

-Gonka fundamentally rethinks mining: instead of meaningless hashes, the GPU performs real AI inference.
-Each neural network request simultaneously serves a user and confirms a block in the blockchain.
-This is not “mining + AI on the side” – it is a unified process where useful work and consensus are inseparable.
+Gonka fundamentally reimagines mining: instead of meaningless hashes, GPUs perform real AI inference.
+Every request to the neural network simultaneously serves the user and confirms a block on the blockchain.
+This is not "mining + AI on the side"—it is a unified process where useful work and consensus are inseparable.

-How it works in practice: a user sends a prompt – for example, “write Python code to parse CSV.”
-The GPU on the MLNode generates a response via the Qwen3-235B neural network.
-This inference (processing of the request) is proof of work.
-Sprint consensus records the result in the blockchain, PoC V2 verifies the integrity of computations through cross-verification.
-Result: 99% of network resources go to useful work (AI inference), 1% – to cryptographic security.
+How it works in practice: a user sends a prompt—for example, "write Python code to parse CSV."
+A GPU on an MLNode generates an answer via the Kimi K2.6 neural network.
+This inference (request processing) is proof of work.
+Sprint Consensus records the result on the blockchain, and PoC V2 verifies the integrity of the calculations through cross-checking.
+The result: 99% of network resources go to useful work (AI inference), and 1% to cryptographic security.

-This is not a compromise between security and utility – it is their unification.
+This is not a compromise between security and utility—it is their integration.
 Bitcoin separates work (hashing) and utility (no utility).
-Ethereum separates staking (security) and computations (separately).
-Gonka unites them: the same computation simultaneously serves a client, confirms a block, and earns GNK for the host.
-Three functions – one GPU action.
+Ethereum separates staking (security) and computation (separate).
+Gonka integrates: the same computation simultaneously serves the client, confirms a block, and earns GNK for the host.
+Three functions, one GPU action.

 300,000x Efficiency in 15 Years